Good issue management

 Use the platform to communicate as often as possible about a project.
 This way all actions are transparent and team members can contribute and respond if needed.
 Use the 'type' of an issue to define the form of communication so it is possible to filter while handling the issues.

 BIMcollab will automatically inform you about the changes made by other team members that concern you.
-This is immediately visible in the project dashboard when you login to your BIMcollab Cloud and select the project.
+This is immediately visible in the project dashboard when you login to your BIMcollab Nexus and select the project.
 You can activate e-mail notifications to receive a notification immediately, daily or weekly about the changes that concern you.
 As a project leader, you can receive a scheduled activity overview about the whole project.

 Avoid delays in synchronization